 Patients’ financial responsibilities are expanding as their insurance coverage contracts, often resulting in higher deductibles, larger co-pays, or uncovered balances.
-“Patient out-of-pocket healthcare costs are up 10% since last year, with the net total of patient financial responsibility coming in around $491 billion in 2021.”2 (Heath, 2021).
-With a projected increase of 9.9% through 2026, these expenses are only going up, much to patients’ dismay.2 (Heath, 2021) The burden of increased financial responsibility is forcing many patients to reconsider getting the care they need.
-A recent survey conducted by Bankrate and YouGov PLC found that 44% of families with private insurance were likely to avoid medical care due to cost.5 (Foster, 2020) conundrum affects providers like you because, as more patients reduce their level of care due to unforeseen costs, your practice could see a decline in patient volume.
+According to Patient Engagement Hit, “Patient out-of-pocket healthcare costs are up 10% since last year, with the net total of patient financial responsibility coming in around $491 billion in 2021.”
+With a projected increase of 9.9% through 2026, these expenses are only going up, much to patients’ dismay.
+The burden of increased financial responsibility is forcing many patients to reconsider getting the care they need.
+A recent survey conducted by Bankrate and YouGov PLC found that 44% of families with private insurance were likely to avoid medical care due to cost.
+This conundrum affects providers like you because, as more patients reduce their level of care due to unforeseen costs, your practice could see a decline in patient volume.

 The changing cost of healthcare is a variable that can be difficult for patients to understand and anticipate, let alone solve.
 Many patients don’t necessarily have access to large amounts of disposable income to pay for healthcare expenses.
-Inability or difficulty related to making healthcare payments impacts individuals across income brackets.2 “In April, West Health and Gallup Poll found that 18% of patients wouldn’t be able to pay for healthcare even if they needed it in that moment.
-Another 18% of respondents said someone in their household skipped healthcare access because of high patient financial responsibility.”2 (Heath, 2021).
+Inability or difficulty related to making healthcare payments impacts individuals across income brackets.
+Patient Engagement Hit reports that “In April, West Health and Gallup Poll found that 18% of patients wouldn’t be able to pay for healthcare even if they needed it in that moment.
+Another 18% of respondents said someone in their household skipped healthcare access because of high patient financial responsibility.”
 In today’s uncertain economic environment, where many patients are struggling to make ends meet, uncertainty about what healthcare costs will be is forcing patients to rethink their healthcare priorities.

 Various factors can precipitate changing and unforeseen healthcare costs for patients.